krownlesskev/chin-up/README.md

 #### `Excuse Generator`

-## As of 04-28-2022 The Excuser API is not working.
-I have removed the excuse generator in the meantime.

-`There is a possibility I might just make my own to play around with API endpoints again.`

 Don't feel like showing up to work or socializing?
 Can't think of what to say?
 Don't.
 Just hit the generate button and we'll think of something for you.